MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-other-languages.md

     * Update the environment path with bin folder in extracted root.
     * Compile contracts to create **server-side stubs** in the language of your choice.
 More information can be found [here](https://grpc.io/docs/languages/).

-4. Create a project in your IDE and place all the proto files in a folder named "**Contracts**" Sample project structure here:
+4. Create a project in your IDE and place all the proto files in a folder named "**Contracts**".

+    You may create a project with the sample structure given below:

     ![Sample project structure](media/connectors-sdk/templateproject.png)